akash-network/community/sig-design/README.md

 ## Meetings
 Joining the mailing list for the group will typically add invites for the following meetings to your calendar.

-- Regular SIG Meeting: Monday at 10:30 PT (Pacific Time) (Second Monday of every month).
-Convert to your timezone.
+- Next SIG Meeting: Thursday, February 2, 2023 at 8:00am PT (Pacific Time)

 - Meeting notes and Agenda.
 - Meeting recordings.